robomustib/BridgingParticipationGapswithRobotics/README.md

 ### Table S9.
 Sensitivity analysis: alternative operationalisations of support need

 p-values for Student's t, Welch's t, and Mann-Whitney U on students' overall satisfaction under four operationalisations of support need.
-The manuscript's primary operationalisation is B (documented Förderschwerpunkte, n = 13); its bootstrap 95 % CI of the mean difference is [−0.98, −0.03] (10,000 resamples, seed = 42).
+The manuscript's primary operationalisation is B (documented Förderschwerpunkte, n = 13); its bootstrap 95 % CI of the mean difference is [−0.98, −0.03] (10,000 resamples; bootstrap intervals vary marginally between runs).
 The direction is consistent across all operationalisations, with the strongest effect under the narrowest definition (C).
+The script's sensitivity module labels the operationalisations in a different order and replaces the n = 14 operationalisation with a broader one (support need including migration background, n = 83); the rows with n = 19, 13, and 8 reproduce directly from the script.

 | Operationalisation | n | M with | M without | Student p | Welch p | Mann-Whitney p | d |
 |---|---|---|---|---|---|---|---|